 Sex is important, and that’s not simply because it is pleasurable.
 For a couple, sex is an expression of intimacy, trust, sharing, and a whole lot more.
 Simply having sex for the sake of getting it out of the way is not a fulfilling approach.
 Having sex regularly and with some spontaneity is an important expression of intimacy.

 Sexual intimacy does not have to be limited to intercourse or penis-in-vagina sex.
-You can both enjoy oral sex, physical intimacy, talking dirty, or sexual fantasy.
+You can both enjoy oral stimulation like kissing, oral sex, physical intimacy, talking dirty, or sexual fantasy.
 Even cuddling counts!
 Rather than making sex a chore that you do once a month, see it as something that is enjoyable and worth looking forward to.

 Having More Sexy Times — How Married Couples Can Have Sex More Often